 Employees in Need.
 The Koinonia Fund and Rector's Fund may be used for assistance to employees of the Congregation in need, the standard being whether the use would be appropriate if made to a parishioner or other non-employee.
 Distributions from these Funds should not be used to compensate an employee for services rendered, overtime, special projects and other tasks, as these are properly covered by the employee's compensation package pursuant to Congregation's budget, and payments made outside the budget must be approved by the Vestry.
-In addition, except as expressly provided in the Statement of Purpose and Guidelines of a Ministry Fund, monies from Ministry Funds should not be used to make loans to employees of congregation without prior approval of the Vestry.
-Payments of any type from any Ministry Fund to employees of congregation must often be treated as income to the employee and proper tax documentation should be prepared contemporaneously with any payments to employees; therefore, the Rector (if not the Administrator of the Fund to be used), Senior Warden, Treasurer and Director of Accounting must be consulted prior to any disbursement from any Ministry Fund to or on behalf of an employee of congregation for the purposes of assisting them in times of need; if there is any question or reservation as to the propriety of the disbursement the Treasurer and Chancellor shall be consulted.
+In addition, except as expressly provided in the Statement of Purpose and Guidelines of a Ministry Fund, monies from Ministry Funds should not be used to make loans to employees of congregation must often be treated as income to the employee and proper tax documentation should be prepared contemporaneously with any payments to employees; therefore, the Rector (if not the Administrator of the Fund to be used), Senior Warden, Treasurer and Director of Accounting must be consulted prior to any disbursement from any Ministry Fund to or on behalf of an employee of congregation for the purposes of assisting them in times of need; if there is any question or reservation as to the propriety of the disbursement the Treasurer and Chancellor shall be consulted.